Optical Images of Mini Boson Stars in Palatini $f(R)$ Gravity: Introduction

-The shadow images of black holes in different accretion disk models have been extensively studied \cite{zeng2025holographic,guo2024image,cui2024optical,guo2024influence,he2024observational,hou2024unique,huang2024images,zhang2024imaging,zeng2020shadows,yang2024shadow,zeng2022shadows}.
-Therefore, this paper will focus on the optical images of boson stars.
-To further investigate their physical properties and optical images, we introduce the Palatini $f(R)$ gravity theory \cite{olmo2011palatini,harko2018extensions}.
-This is a modified framework of general relativity, which alters the dynamics of the gravitational field by introducing a function $f(R)$ that depends on the scalar curvature $R$.
-Unlike the traditional $f(R)$ theories, the Palatini approach assumes that the metric and the affine connection are independent \cite{maso2021boson}, enabling the incorporation of nonlinear correction terms within the framework of general relativity.
-This approach provides a promising avenue for alternative theories of gravity, offering an explanation for large-scale cosmological phenomena without invoking dark matter or dark energy.
-Additionally, it establishes a theoretical basis for addressing singularity problems and introducing modifications at high energy scales.
+The shadow images of black holes under various accretion disk models have been extensively studied \cite{zeng2025holographic,guo2024image,cui2024optical,guo2024influence,he2024observational,hou2024unique,huang2024images,zhang2024imaging,zeng2020shadows,yang2024shadow,zeng2022shadows,yang2025shadow,wang2025imaging1,wang2025imaging2}.
+In contrast, this work focuses on the optical images of boson stars.
+To further explore their physical characteristics and imaging features, we adopt the Palatini $f(R)$ gravity theory \cite{olmo2011palatini,harko2018extensions}.
+This theory modifies general relativity by introducing a function $f(R)$ that depends on the scalar curvature $R$, thereby altering the dynamics of the gravitational field.
+Unlike traditional metric $f(R)$ theories, the Palatini approach treats the metric and affine connection as independent variables \cite{maso2021boson}, allowing for the incorporation of nonlinear correction terms within the relativistic framework.
+This approach offers a promising path for alternative gravitational theories, providing explanations for cosmological phenomena on large spatial scales without invoking dark matter or dark energy.
+It also establishes a theoretical foundation for resolving singularity issues and implementing modifications at high energy scales.

-To further explore the physical properties and optical signatures of boson stars, we adopt the Palatini $f(R)$ gravity theory \cite{olmo2011palatini,harko2018extensions}.
-This framework modifies general relativity by introducing a function $f(R)$ that depends on the scalar curvature $R$, altering the gravitational field dynamics.
-Unlike traditional $f(R)$ theories, the Palatini formulation treats the metric and affine connection as independent variables \cite{maso2021boson}, thereby allowing for the inclusion of nonlinear correction terms within the general relativistic paradigm.
-The Palatini approach offers a robust framework for alternative theories of gravity, providing insights into large-scale cosmological phenomena without relying on dark matter or dark energy.
-Furthermore, it offers a potential resolution to singularity issues and introduces modifications relevant at high energy scales, making it a compelling candidate for investigating the theoretical foundations and observational implications of boson stars.

-The absence of an event horizon in ECOs allows for direct observation of their innermost regions, presenting a unique opportunity to extend and test general relativity in novel regimes.
-This makes the investigation of how modified Lagrangian terms influence the physical properties of boson stars, such as mass and radius, an important area of research \cite{olmo2020stellar}.
-Given the flexibility of the Palatini $f(R)$ gravity theory and its simplicity in field equations, this study focuses on analyzing its impact on the optical images of boson stars.
-Furthermore, extensive research has explored boson stars within other modified gravitational frameworks, including scalar-tensor theories \cite{torres1998gravitational}, Horndeski theory \cite{brihaye2016boson}, and models incorporating Gauss-Bonnet coupling \cite{hartmann2013gauss}.
-These studies provide a valuable foundation and reference for the investigation presented here.